Women In Pregnancy and Beyond (11295.1)

 Taylor, C., & White, S. (2000).
 Practising reflexivity in health and welfare.
 Buckingham: Open University Press.

 Attendance at classes is compulsory in this course, as per the Bachelor of Midwifery curriculum approved by the Australian Nursing and Midwifery Board 2018.
 Because we understand that students have multi-rolled lives, seminar absences in the period from the beginning of planned classes until the end of the semester, will be accepted.
 However, these absences are tolerated based on the expectation that students will seek out information on content and processes which they have missed.
 If students regularly miss timetabled seminars, a 500 word synopsis about their learning on the topic/s of any missed sessions may be required.
-If required, the 500 word synopsis is to be posted to a shared space on ‘Moodle' within two weeks of the absence.
+If required, the 500 word synopsis is to be posted to a shared space on ‘Canvas' within two weeks of the absence.
 In this way, students both demonstrate their learning on missed content and still share the learning processes with their co-students.

 Required IT skills